AdHoc-Protocol/AdHoc-protocol/README.md

 ## Importing other descriptions

-C# `using` statement in the description file header, let use entities declared in other protocol description files.
+The C# `using` statement in the description file header allows you to use entities declared in other protocol description files.

 ```csharp
 using com.company.ProtocolProject;